NixOS/rfcs/rfcs/0092-plan-dynamism.md

 [summary]: #summary

 We introduce three fundamental new features:
-- The ability to have derivations which output store path end in `.drv` (e.g. `$out` is /nix/store/something.drv).
+- The ability to have derivations which output store paths end in `.drv` (e.g. `$out` is /nix/store/something.drv).
 - The ability for a derivation to depend on the output of a derivation, that isn't yet built but has to be built by another derivation.